A Seminar on

 Part 0 - Introduction

 Lecture 1.
-An introduction to randomness extractors by the lecturer.
+An introduction to randomness extractors (given by Gil).
+Slides.

 Part 1 - Seeded extractors